TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 33/Job 33.33.md

 ---

-If not, hearken thou unto me: Hold thy peace, and I will teach thee wisdom.
+If not, listen to me.
+Hold your peace, and I will teach you wisdom."